IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 CEDAW General Recommendation 25 explains the standards for applying special measures to address discrimination against women and ensure substantive equality between women and men.
 These standards should be used for special measures to address discrimination against men and ensure substantive equality for men.
 After all, if the goal is substantive equality between women and men, then men's inequalities must be addressed.

+### Standards
+1. Substantive equality
+2. "irrespective of any proof of past discrimination"
+3.

 ### Reasons that CEDAW standards for affirmative action should be applied to men

 #### De jure equality